dmurdoch/RmdConcord/README.md

 The goal of RmdConcord is to provide support for concordances in R Markdown files.

+This is based on a suggestion and initial code from Heather Turner.
+Thanks!

 ## Installation

 You can install the development version of RmdConcord from